Quick Help for Vocal Processing

 EZMix 2

-As mentioned above there are lots of multi-effect processors out there that can be used to cut the effort and amount of time for processing the vocals.
-However, in this case, we decided to present to you the EZMix 2 designed by Toontrack.
-So let’s start by adding a fresh instance of it on the vocal channel.
+As mentioned above, many multi-effect processors can be used to cut the effort and amount of time needed to process the vocals.
+However, in this case, we decided to present the EZMix 2 designed by Toontrack.
+So, let's start by adding a fresh instance of it on the vocal channel.

 Audio Examples

-After a brief description of this multi-effect processor, let’s hear some presets on the vocal and finally hear the vocal processed with EXMix 2 together with all other elements in the mix.
+After briefly describing this multi-effect processor, let's hear some presets on the vocal and finally hear the vocal processed with EXMix 2 and all other elements in the mix.

 ~Vocal - EZMix 1